-This is a three-part article written by Jim Marrs, the author of the New York Times bestseller Alien Agenda.
+This is PART 1 of a three-part article written by Jim Marrs, the author of the New York Times bestseller Alien Agenda.

 Part 1: A History of Alien Invasion Stories